tonycimaglia/care/README.md

 ## App Overview:

-Care is a tool for nurses that enables them to keep track of their off the cuff tasks that arise throughout the day.
+Care is a tool for nurses that enables them to organize and keep track of off the cuff, patient-specific tasks that arise throughout the day.

 ##### Heroku Link: